 Concept, design & coding: Markus Lerner

-This website is an experimental visualization of visa regulation data pulled from Wikipedia in regular intervals and matched to the countries/territories via the sovereignty of the respective country/territory.
-It is possible that there are glitches in the way the data are read from Wikipedia besides the fact that the information on Wikipedia might not have been correct at the time of the last update.
+It is also possible that there are glitches in the way the data are read from Wikipedia besides the fact that the information on Wikipedia might not have been correct at the time of the last update.

 Please do refer to the information on the specific countryʼs embassy or consulate website to get the most up-to-date information pertaining to your travel.
 I do not take any responsibility for the accuracy of the data displayed on this website.

 The map uses the cultural vector data from https://www.naturalearthdata.com/downloads/ and their country assignment of the map shapes.
 Naturalearthdata.com claims: "Natural Earth Vector draws boundaries of countries according to defacto status.
 We show who actually controls the situation on the ground. [...]"

 If you have any feedback or suggestions Iʼd love to hear from you: